-It's the goat-feeding-est, gem-mining-est, fudge-eating-est, ice-cream-licking-est, cool-gift-shopping-est attraction in Pigeon Forge!
+It's the goat-feeding-est, goat-coaster-est, gem-mining-est, fudge-eating-est, ice-cream-licking-est, cool-gift-shopping-est attraction in Pigeon Forge!

 We're located right on Wears Valley Road, and we're impossible to miss.
 After all, we're the only Smoky Mountains attraction with live goats roaming around on the rooftop.